westberliner/checksum/README.md

 Translation
 -----------

-If your language is missing, feel free to translate your language under [transifex](https://www.transifex.com/nextcloud/search/?q=resource%3Achecksum).
+If your language is missing, feel free to translate your language under [transifex](https://www.transifex.com/nextcloud/nextcloud/checksum/).

+If you are not already a member of the transifex nextcloud project create an account and join the project.

 Compatibility